FWDekker/mommy/README.md

 correctly.
 check the [makefile](https://github.com/FWDekker/mommy/blob/main/GNUmakefile) for more details~

-all systems can build packages for themselves without dependencies beyond those noted above. if you want to compile for a different system, you may need additional dependencies. for example, if you want to build packages for alpinelinux, archlinux, and rpm from a debian-like system, you will respectively need
+all systems can build packages for themselves without additional dependencies beyond those noted above. if you want to compile for a different system, you may need additional dependencies. for example, if you want to build packages for alpine linux, archlinux, and rpm from a debian-like system, you will respectively need
 ```shell
 sudo apt install libarchive-tools rpm zstd